JesusASmx/HopeEXP-2026/README.md

 1. Get the data.
 (Contact the organizers).
 2. Initialize a virtual enviroment and install all packages at the requirements.txt version.
 3. Run main.py, you will need private keys on a params.json file.
+This repo includes a template.
 4. Enjoy having your own version of the winning system.
 CAVEAT: Due hard disk constraints, I didn't saved the models locally and I forgot to include automatically savers.